-Supplying print ready files for digital printing simply means preparing files for print.
+Preparing print ready files for digital printing simply means getting your files ready for print.

 The digital files must contain all the necessary specifications for optimal printing without the need for any additional adjustments or changes.
 If a print shop has to fix files before printing there may be an additional cost.
 Preparing print ready files alleviates frustration, saves time, and is much more cost effective.

-Here are five tips to help you when creating print ready files:
+Here are five tips to help you when creating and preparing print ready files:

 Speak with your printer beforehand and ask them what they need.
-What file type, image resolution, and color palette is required in preparing print ready files.
+What file type, image resolution, and color palette are required in preparing print ready files.
 Every shop has different specifications depending on their equipment.
-There’s no point in creating print ready files until you have the correct specs from the printer you will be working with.
+There’s no point in preparing print ready files until you have the correct specs from the printer you will be working with.

 A computer monitor uses the RGB color palette.
 Printing equipment uses the CMYK color palette.
 The colors on printed projects will differ from your RGB monitor colors.
 To ensure the colors you want are rendered properly, specify Pantone (CMYK) colors instead of your RGB monitor colors.
 Pantone colors are your best bet for color integrity.